tryswift/blog/_posts/2017-04-10-try-Swift-Tokyo-2017.md

 ## Photos ##

 See all photos from try!
 Swift Tokyo 2017 <a href='https://flickr.com/photos/tryswift/albums' target='_blank'>here</a>.
+Thanks a lot to Takashi Kaga.

 # Platnium Sponsors #